Arab Horses Fighting in a Stable

-Arab Horses Fighting in a Stable is an 1860 Orientalist painting by Eugène Delacroix, signed and dated by the artist and now in the musée d'Orsay.
+Arab Horses Fighting in a Stable is an 1860 Orientalist painting by the French Romantic artist Eugène Delacroix, now in the musée d'Orsay.

 History

-The artist assisted in a stallion-fight during his time in Morocco, which left a deep impression and was mentioned in a letter to his friends on 8 February 1832 He produced a sketch of it and noted that "the grey horse passed his head under the neck of the other [horse]".
+The artist assisted in a stallion-fight during his time in Morocco, which left a deep impression and was mentioned in a letter to his friends on 8 February 1832.
+He produced a sketch of it and noted that "the grey horse passed his head under the neck of the other [horse]".
 In his diary entry for 19 June 1854 Delacroix mentioned this subject as one of several Morocco-themed works he was then working on, but even so he only seems to have begun Arab Horses around two years later in 1856.
 He completed it on 14 June 1860, putting thirty years between the stallion-fight and the work's completion.
+The painting is signed and dated by the artist at the lower left.
+Delacroix has set action in a stable, although the event that inspired the painting had taken place outdoors.

 He produced the work for Estienne, the same art dealer as Horses Leaving the Sea, and so the two works are usually considered as a pair.